geleto/cascador-ai/README.md

 - **Versioned Templates**: Enable loading versioned prompts with a loader that wraps unversioned loaders for better template management.
 Choose different versions depending on the model or validate old and new prompts during tests.
 - **Snapshot Support**: Request the template engine to return a snapshot of the currently rendered data.
 Due to the non-sequential nature of the rendering - regular streaming is not practical.
 Useful for previews.
 - **Instructions on integrating memory**: Provide clear patterns and examples for integrating long-term memory.
-- **Simplified loader wrapper**: replace the more complex nunjucks loaders with simple function or interface
+- **Simplified loader wrapper**: replace the more complex nunjucks loaders with simple function or interface.